Where to Find a Puppy

 • Human medications: While some human medications are safe for dogs at an appropriate dose, others can be quite toxic.
 Never let your pet have access to painkillers (even over-the-counter drugs like Advil, Motrin, Tylenol, Aleve, etc.), sleep aids, steroid pills or creams, or any human prescription medication.

-• Toxic foods: Keep chocolate, alcoholic beverages, sugar-free gum, grapes and raisins, onions, garlic, and anything especially greasy or fatty away from your dog.
+• Toxic foods: Keep chocolate, marijuana in all forms, alcoholic beverages, sugar-free gum or candy, grapes and raisins, onions, garlic, and anything especially greasy or fatty away from your dog.
+Be sure to remind visitors to your home that they need to keep food and other potential toxins out of reach of your pets.

 • Interactions with other pets: Your other furry family members might not be as excited as you are about a new puppy!
 Make sure your pets’ interactions are closely supervised until you are sure they are getting along well together.